mekkablue/BroadNibber/README.md

 # BroadNibber.glyphsFilter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It turns monolines of all selected glyphs into broad-nib strokes.
-After installation, it will add the menu item *Filter > BroadNibber*.
+After installation, it will add the menu item *Filter > BroadNibber* (de: *Breitfeder,* fr: *Traceur*).
 You can set a keyboard shortcut in System Preferences.

 ![Broad-nibbing a monoline.](BroadNibber.png "BroadNibber")